CyborgVova/CyborgVova/README.md

 ### :man_technologist: About Me:
 - I'm learning programming at "School_21" from May 2022 to present.
+- Go is my favorite programming language, but also C++ yet
+- I like Unix-system and PostgresQL database
+- I want to develop microservices in a strong development team
 ---
 ### :memo: Contact Me:
 <div>